 AHM OSHC provides health insurance for singles, couples, families and single parents and covers the following:

-- Hospital cover: Benefits towards hospital accommodation including overnight admissions, same-day admissions, intensive care and theatre fees in a partner private hospital, a non-partner private hospital (lower benefits paid) and a public hospital (shared room only).
-Also covers emergency ambulance and surgically implanted prostheses.
+• Hospital cover: Benefits towards hospital accommodation including overnight admissions, same-day admissions, intensive care and theatre fees in a private partner hospital, a non-partner private hospital (lower benefits paid) and a public hospital (shared room only).
+It also covers emergency ambulance and surgically implanted prostheses.

 Allianz Care Australia (Peoplecare)